-Press the Menu/Set (Menu) and Black Start keys.
+(1) Press the Menu/Set and Black Start (Mono Start) keys.
 Next press the ▲ key four times to make the machine enter the maintenance mode.
-The machine heeps for approx, one second and displays "■ MAINTENANCE ■■■" on the

-The machine beeps for approx. one second and displays "■■ MAINTENANCE ■■■" on the LCD.
+The machine beeps for approx. one second and displays "■■ MAINTENANCE ■■■ " on the LCD.

 (2) Press the 7 and 4 keys in this order in the initial stage of the maintenance mode.